 When GEX is a high number, it acts as a brake on market price.
 When GEX is low (including negative), it acts as an accelerator.
 Practically, the "brake" stifles the market's upside while the "accelerator" ultimately enables upward price action resembling a squeeze (in both form and function).

-The DIX and index GEX are free for both our clients as well as the investing public.
+The DIX and index GEX are free for both our subscribers as well as the investing public.
 We are hopeful that it will help foster some lively discussion about the role of dark liquidity and derivatives in determining market prices.
 In fact, lively discussion is very much our forte.
 Get in touch.

 The index will update by 6:00pm ET except when market data is delayed.